jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other "once upon a time" innovative companies.
+You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other once upon a time cutting edge companies.
 After the Industrial Age ended they wanted to keep the good times going.
-To do so the juniors of this world, with no idea how to make anything new, had to up their Mad Men dark majic show.
-And when that didn't work, a large, confusing, and ever growing rulebook became their superweapon to defend their gates.
+To do so the juniors of this world, with no idea how to make anything new, had to up their mad men dark majic show.
+And when that didn't work—a large, confusing, and ever growing rulebook became their superweapon to defend their gates against new technology.

-Only these companies had the money to buy the lawyers who could intepret the rulebook in their favour.
+Only these companies had the money to buy the lawyers who could intepret the growing rulebook in their favour.
 Hence forth, the large rulebook of society became a Death Star to the Internet Age and "junior" became Darth Blockbuster, who held back evolution for his self-interest.
-Making us live ever unhappier lives.
+Making us live ever ever unhappier lives.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
-Politicians went along with Darth Blockbuster's antagonism.
-Neither side could understand all the possibilities of digital technology to help all of society prosper—as Progressives dream—and also force people to better themselves—as Conservatives demand.
+But politicians went along with Darth Blockbuster's antagonism.
+Neither Left of Right could understand all the possibilities of digital technology to help all of society prosper—as Progressives dream—and also force people to better themselves—as Conservatives demand.

-Unable to evolve, our society kept building the past, using ever more dark majic to keep people from noticing they were using the same old cyborgologies.
+Unable to evolve, our society kept building the past, and using ever more dark majic to keep people from noticing.
 Thus, to improve education we kept putting up colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
-The Woodstock 1969 lifestyle went global to kept Industrial Age production lines pumping out their one size fits all products.
+The Woodstock 1969 lifestyle went global to keep Industrial Age production lines pumping out their one size fits all products.

+SUBURBIA
+Guess where these pictures were taken.
+You can't!
+That's unusual in our history and even in Nature.

 If anyone would see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder; "why are these biologies here?".
 Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should know understand something is gravely wrong.
 Different geographies, demographics, weather, give lifeforms custom biologies; and so it should give custom cyborgologies.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

 If you're asking what our cyborgologies should different, I don't know.
 It's up to free lifeforms to adapt—and who can predict adaptions.
-I do know an archeologist digging us up, would have a heck of time telling the difference between Miami and Toronto lifestyles.
-We have none of the splendid diveristy of life in Nature, the ancient world, or even Middle-Earth (something to look forward to in the era of mass-collaboration).
+I do know an archeologist digging us up, would have a heck of time telling the difference between Miami and Toronto, or San Diego and Halifax lifestyles.
+We have none of the splendid diveristy of life in Nature, the ancient world, or Middle-Earth (something to look forward to in the era of mass-collaboration).

 And that's why we're unhappy.
-We're forced to live a generic lifestyle, unfree to adapt to our environment—like a camel trying to live in the Amazon.
+We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply etc. to our environment—like a camel trying to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
 That's why our politicians, despite disagreeing on everything else, have agreed to keeping borrow more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy, alive.
 It's also why we extras spend far more then we make.